Wondering what the best gifts for spinal cord injury patients are?

 Although virtual reality was initially created for entertainment purposes, it’s also staking its claim in the healthcare industry as an innovative approach to rehabilitation.

-Distraction is a powerful tool, and by stimulating an interactive challenge, patients can escape their everyday lives and participate in challenges that keep them performing the repetitions they need to improve their mobility without getting bored.
+Distraction is a powerful tool, and by stimulating an interactive challenge, patients can escape their everyday lives and participate in entertaining and engaging challenges that keep them performing the repetitions they need to improve their mobility without getting bored.

 4. Handheld Massager

-Muscle tightness, pooling of blood in the legs, and pain are common complications of spinal cord injury.
+Muscle tightness, decreased circulation in the legs, and pain are common complications of spinal cord injury.

 An electric massager makes a great gift for spinal cord injury patients because it helps relax the muscles and improve circulation.